acceleratedscience/openad-website/main/blog/posts/tutorials/plugins/01-create-plugin/_post.md

 - `fp calc for [CC(C)[N+](=O)[O-],O=C1CNC(=O)N1,Nc1ccccc1O]`
 Calculate default fingerprint for a list of molecules.
 - `fp calc for @mws`
-Calculate default fingeprint for all molecules in my molecule working set.
+Calculate default fingerprint for all molecules in my molecule working set.
 - `fp calc for @mws update`
-Calculate default fingeprint for all molecules in my MWS, then update MWS with results.
+Calculate default fingerprint for all molecules in my MWS, then update MWS with results.
 - `fp calc tt for C1=CC(=C(C=C1CCN)O)O`
 Calculate topological torsion fingerprint for a single molecule.
 - etc.